MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 This works very well for big problems, because it doesn't depend by the problem size.
 ## Knowledge, reasoning, and planning
 ### 7. Logical Agents
-Now, agents will use Logic.
 Instead of working with states and having `code` to define the actions, now we use logic.
 We use a Knowledge Base (KB), which is a set of sentences.
-The knowledge base contains sentences that can either be axioms (taken for granted) or derived (from other sentences).
+The knowledge base contains sentences that can either be axioms (that taken for granted) or derived (from other sentences).
 It's possibile to interact with the knowledge base with two operations:
 - `TELL`: a way to add a sentence
 - `ASK`: a way to query what is known.
 The *derivation* is a way of *inference*, and is hidden behind the `TELL` and `ASK` operations.

-An agent starts maintains a knowledge base, which at start may contain some background knowledge.
+An agent maintains a knowledge base, which at start may contain some background knowledge.
 Each time an agent is called, it performs the following operations:
-1. `MAKE-PERCEPT-SENTENCE`: it uses `TELL` and it constructs a sentence asserting that the agent perceived the given percept at the given time
+1. `MAKE-PERCEPT-SENTENCE`: it uses `TELL` and it constructs a sentence asserting that the agent perceived the given percept in a given time
 2. `MAKE-ACTION-QUERY`: it `ASK`s what action should be done at the current time
 3. `MAKE-ACTION-SENTENCE`: constructs a sentence asserting that the chosen action was executed